Chapter One Hundred Nine

 "For now, you get an education.
 Zi and I will teach you basic gung fu and martial arts, or if you want to do something else, fine with us.
 It's important that you have some strenuous physical activity, you can pick anything you want."

 "I'm good with gung fu, it's like dance.
 Dasha is showing me some gymnastics, I swim.
-Not for an hour or more like Oceane, maybe twenty minutes."
+Not for an hour or more like Oceane, maybe a half hour."

 "Then good enough.
 Janah says you are progressing with lessons, you are learning Russian, yes?"